talha131/onCrashReboot/content/Computer Literacy Study Guide/Technology and Multimedia in Education/20-What is Multimedia.md

 - **Role**: Interactive elements increase user involvement and adaptability.
 They are used effectively in e-learning, surveys, or product demonstrations.

 {{< callout type="info" >}}
-Fun Fact: Interactive multimedia is at the heart of many modern applications, including video games, virtual reality (VR), and e-learning platforms.
+Interactive multimedia is at the heart of many modern applications, including video games, virtual reality (VR), and e-learning platforms.
 {{< /callout >}}

 ## Why Multimedia Matters